 The unique microclimate in the valley has created ancient Cycads and a myriad of rock types and all native plants and animals are protected.
 Standley Chasm itself is a Rock Wallaby Dreaming Place that’s sacred to Arrente women.
 In traditional times only women could come here to collect bush medicines and perform sacred rites, the stories and songs could only be passed onto a woman that had been through the appropriate ceremonies.

-West MacDonnell Ranges – Full Day Tour
+West MacDonnell Ranges – Half Day Tour

 The West MacDonnell Ranges are found a short 35-minute drive from Alice Springs and feature some of the most spectacular scenery that the Northern Territory has to offer.
 Standley Chasm is one of many featured destinations throughout the West MacDonnell Ranges Full Day Tour, where you’ll also visit: Simpsons Gap, The Ochre Pits, Glen Helen Gorge, Ormiston Gorge, and the Ellery Creek Big Hole.
 The day tour includes a fresh bushman’s lunch, enjoyed while overlooking the Glen Helen Gorge and commentary from an experienced guide – enlivening your trip through their local knowledge and insights of the area.